Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Introduction

-Of special importance is SOS with $d=2$, the only dimension featuring a \emph{roughening transition}.
-Consider the SOS model without constraining walls (the height function $\eta$ takes values in $\Z$).
-For $d=1$, it is well known (\cites{Temperley,Temperley56,Fisher}) that the SOS surface is \emph{rough} (delocalized) for any $\beta>0$, i.e., the expected height at the origin (in absolute value) diverges in the thermodynamic limit $|\Lambda|\to\infty$.
-However, for $d\geq 3$ a Peierls argument shows that the surface is \emph{rigid} (localized) for any $\beta>0$ (see~\cites{BFL}), i.e., $|\eta_0|$ is uniformly bounded in expectation.
-This is also the case for $d=2$ and large enough $\beta$ (\cites{BW,GMM}).
-That the surface is rough for $d=2$ at high temperatures was established in seminal works of Fr{\"o}hlich and Spencer~\cites{FS1,FS2,FS3}.
-Numerical estimates for the critical inverse-temperature $\betaR$ where the roughening transition takes place suggest that $\betaR \approx 0.806$.
+Of special importance is SOS with $d=2$, the only dimension featuring a \textit{roughening transition}.
+Consider the SOS model without constraining walls (the height function $\eta$ takes values in $\mathbb{Z}$).
+For $d=1$, it is well known \cite{Temperley,Temperley56,Fisher} that the SOS surface is \textit{rough} (delocalized) for any $\beta>0$, that is, the expected height at the origin (in absolute value) diverges in the thermodynamic limit $|\Lambda|\to\infty$.
+However, for $d\geq3$ a Peierls argument shows that the surface is \textit{rigid} (localized) for any $\beta>0$ (see \cite{BFL}), that is, $|\eta_0|$ is uniformly bounded in expectation.
+This is also the case for $d=2$ and large enough $\beta$ \cite{BW,GMM}.
+That the surface is rough for $d=2$ at high temperatures was established in seminal works of Fr{\"o}hlich and Spencer \cite{FS1,FS2,FS3}.
+Numerical estimates for the critical inverse-temperature $\betaR$ where the roughening transition takes place suggest that $\betaR\approx0.806$.

 One of the main motivations for studying an SOS surface constrained between two walls, both its statics and its dynamics, stems from its correspondence with the Ising model in the phase coexistence region.
-For concreteness, take a box of side-length $L$ in $\Z^3$ with minus boundary conditions on the bottom face and plus elsewhere.
-One can view the $(2+1)$\Dim SOS surface taking values in $\{0,\ldots,L\}$ as the interface of the minus component incident to the bottom face, in which case the Hamiltonian in~\eqref{eq-ASOS} agrees with that of Ising up to bubbles in the bulk.
-At low enough temperatures bubbles and interface overhangs are microscopic, thus SOS should give a qualitatively correct approximation of Ising (see~\cites{ABSZ,Fisher,PV}).
-Indeed, in line with the (2+1)\Dim SOS picture, it is known~\cite{vanBeijeren1} that the 3\Dim~Ising model undergoes a roughening transition at some $\betaR^{\textsc{is}}$ satisfying $\beta_c(3) \leq \betaR^{\textsc{is}} \leq \beta_c(2)$ (where $\beta_c(d)$ is the critical point for Ising on $\Z^d$), yet there is still no rigorous proof that $\betaR^{\textsc{is}} > \beta_c(3)$ (see~\cite{Abraham} for more details).
+For concreteness, take a box of side-length $L$ in $\mathbb{Z}^3$ with minus boundary conditions on the bottom face and plus elsewhere.
+One can view the $(2+1)\Dim$ SOS surface taking values in $\{0,\ldots,L\}$ as the interface of the minus component incident to the bottom face, in which case the Hamiltonian in~(\ref{eq-ASOS}) agrees with that of Ising up to bubbles in the bulk.
+At low enough temperatures bubbles and interface overhangs are microscopic, thus SOS should give a qualitatively correct approximation of Ising (see~\cite{ABSZ,Fisher,PV}).
+Indeed, in line with the $(2+1)\Dim$ SOS picture, it is known \cite{vanBeijeren1} that the $3\Dim$~Ising model undergoes a roughening transition at some $\betaR^{\mathrm{IS}}$ satisfying $\beta_c(3) \leq\betaR^{\mathrm{IS}} \leq\beta_c(2)$ [where $\beta_c(d)$ is the critical point for Ising on $\mathbb{Z}^d$], yet there is still no rigorous proof that $\betaR^{\mathrm{IS}} > \beta_c(3)$ (see \cite{Abraham} for more details).